 Persecution of men’s sexuality is becoming more harsh.
 The historically entrenched practice of men-on-men war threatens to engulf the world.
 The cost-benefits of pornography relative to dating are stroking a dangerously solitary path.
 The perpetuation of the human species is at risk.

-Opinion leaders should take a hand away from their current vigorous activities and use their head more effectively.
+Opinion leaders should take their hands away from their current vigorous activities and use their heads more effectively.
 In medieval Europe, men had faith in reason.
 Genius made a powerful, emotional appeal to men:

 Plow, for God’s sake, my barons, plow, and restore your lineages.
 Unless you think on plowing vigorously, there is nothing that can restore them. … With your two hands quite bare raise the guideboards of your plows; support them stoutly with your arms and exert yourself to push in stiffly with the plowshare in the straight path, the better to sink into the furrow.